project-rig/rig/docs/source/circuit_sim_tutorial/00_introduction/README.rst

-In the final stage of execution (illustrated below), the SpiNNaker application kernels are loaded onto the SpiNNaker machine along with the generated configuration data and routing tables and results are retrieved when computation completes.
+In the final stage of execution (illustrated below), the SpiNNaker application kernels are loaded onto the SpiNNaker machine along with the generated configuration data and routing tables.
+Results are retrieved when computation completes.
 Rig provides a :py:class:`~rig.machine_control.MachineController` class which provides an efficient and high-level interface for controlling and interacting with a